-- Use the front panel buttons to arm/disarm the system when you enter or exit your home and to determine which sensors are active and the system status. - Use the three fast action keys to communicate with the central monitoring station to report emergency (auxiliary), police, or fire alarms. - Use a combination of the panel buttons and the display menu to program certain user features.
-This method is used by your installer to establish your system configuration. ("Menu navigation" on page 23.)
+- The panel buttons provide a means of arming and disarming the system when you enter or exit your home.
+These buttons also provide a method for determining which sensors are active and determining system status. - A set of three fast action keys provide immediate communication with the central monitoring station to report police, fire, or auxiliary alarms. - The more complex operating functions are achieved using a combination of the panel buttons and a display menu.
+This method is used by your installer to establish your system configuration.
+You can use this method to program certain user features.
+See Menu navigation on page 25.